 We encourage gathering and eating in the kitchen.
 The policy is what you use and mess up, you clean up (whether you cook, have a cup of tea, eat a meal, etc.).
-Always be thinking about the next person coming to use the kitchen and tables.
+Always be considerate of the next person coming to use the kitchen, leaving it in a better condition than how you found it.